amitupreti/personalblog/src/pages/posts/automating-lead-generation-email-crawling-with-python.md

 ---
 <img src="https://snipboard.io/Ba9Ing.jpg">

-*Want to skip the post and see the good stuff directly?
-Here is the Github repo*
+_Want to skip the post and see the good stuff directly?
+Here is the_ [_Github repo_](https://github.com/amitupreti/Email-Crawler-Lead-Generator/blob/master/README.md)
-{% github nOOBIE-nOOBIE/Email-Crawler-Lead-Generator no-readme %}

-Lead Generation is a very Lucrative business and people earn a ton of money just by finding emails to their client.
+> Lead Generation is a very Lucrative business and people earn a ton of money just by finding emails to their client.

 Today we will automate Lead Generation/Email Crawling with a simple python script.